karthikmudunuri/dialux/packages/dialux/README.md

 # Dialux

-An enhanced improved polished dialog component library for React built on top of Radix UI with multiple variants, modern styling, and smooth animations.
+An enhanced improved polished refined dialog component library for React built on top of Radix UI with multiple variants, modern styling, and smooth animations.

 ## Features